 New service contracting businesses may benefit from leasing, because you are provided the flexibility to move and grow.
 In general, it costs far less upfront to lease commercial space when compared to a real estate investment.
 For new business owners, lease agreements free you from some of the responsibilities associated with property ownership, such as on-site maintenance.
 However, with lease agreements, you are not investing in your own future.
 Owners of established businesses should weigh the pros and cons of owning versus leasing a space before making any decisions.

-Let our team at Live Oak Bank develop a custom loan package to meet your needs.
-For more information about business financing for service contractors, visit our website or contact Brandon Bolen by phone at 910.550.2858 or via email at email@example.com.
-To access additional resources, visit our Resource Center.
+Let our team at Live Oak Bank craft a customized loan package to meet your needs.
+For more information about business financing for service contractors, visit liveoakbank.com/contractors or contact Brandon Bolen by phone at 910.550.2858 or via email at firstname.lastname@example.org.